MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/python/how-to-deploy-manage-web-services.md

 ## Update web services

-To change a web service after you've published it while retaining the same name and version, use .redeploy instead of .deploy.
+To change a web service after you've published it while retaining the same name and version, use '.redeploy' instead of '.deploy'.

 Also, specify what needs to change, such as the code, model, description, inputs, or outputs.
-When you update a service, it overwrites that named version and returns an [service object](../../python-reference/azureml-model-management-sdk/service.md) containing the client stub for consuming that service.
+When you update a service, it overwrites that named version and returns a [service object](../../python-reference/azureml-model-management-sdk/service.md) containing the client stub for consuming that service.

 In this example, we update the service to add a description useful to people who might consume this service: